-Li Lu is an award-winning filmmaker residing in Los Angeles, CA. She was born in Suzhou, China, and her family moved to the United States when she was five.
-Daughter of two physicists, Li discovered her passion in visual mediums - first through photography, then ultimately into filmmaking.
+Li Lu is an award-winning filmmaker based in Los Angeles, CA and Houston, TX.
+She was born in Suzhou, China, and her family moved to the United States when she was five.
+Daughter of two physicists, Li discovered her passion for storytelling through various mediums - first through ballet, photography, then ultimately, filmmaking.
 Raised on all three coasts and graduating high school in Sugar Land, TX, Li received her BA from the University of Southern California’s School of Cinematic Arts, graduating cum laude.

 A maker of fiction and documentary films, she focuses on work that creates social impact and expands representation of minorities.